 The Cambridge University Sixth Form Law Conference was founded over forty years ago to give Year 12 students who may be interested in studying Law at degree level a balanced view of the Law, both as an academic subject and as a profession, and also to offer an insight into life as a Cambridge undergraduate.

 The Conference is run by a voluntary committee of seven current law undergraduates and relies on the invaluable support of the Law Faculty.

 Accommodation will be alongside current students in colleges.
 The aim of the Conference is not to 'hard sell' either Law or Cambridge but to give a unique experience which will without doubt help students when faced with difficult decisions about their future.
 (Please see "About the Conference" for a taste of what the Conference offers).

-The cost of the 2018 Conference is £145.
+The cost of the 2019 Conference is £155.
 This is a slight increase on last year to reflect the rise in accommodation prices in Cambridge.
 This includes all lectures, workshops, tours, activities, meals and accommodation.
-We do offer a limited number of fully funded places, and work closely with the Cambridge Admissions Office (CAO) to ensure that financial assistance is given to those students who need it the most.
+We also offer 55 fully-funded places, and work closely with the Cambridge Admissions Office (CAO) to ensure that financial assistance is given to those students who need it the most.
 When you apply, you will be asked if you would like to be considered for funding.
 For more information, please see our Apply page.